influenzanet/data-analysis-europe/README.md

 This repository follows the workspace organization described in [ifnBase package](https://github.com/cturbelin/ifnBase/blob/master/vignettes/workspace.Rmd)

-This repository is organized with a set of projects, each in subdirectory.
-A *project* is just a way to group scripts with a common purpose.
+This repository is organized with a set of projects, each in one subdirectory.
+A *project* is just a way to group scripts with a common purpose/topic.
 They share a common init script ("conf.R") and can share project specific scripts in a subfolder lib/ and a output directory.

 A project must be independent from others and the only scripts known outside it must be "system.R" in its upper level.